Osteoporosis Prevention and Treatment

 Calcium Alone Is Not Enough

 Because our bones are made of two parts calcium and one part magnesium, scientific literature and logic dictate that if you don’t have magnesium to combine with the calcium, the calcium you have cannot be utilized to foster bone health.
 Calcium and magnesium won’t do it either.
-Other minerals like Vitamin D3 and around 10-18 other minerals are necessary for optimal bone health.
+Other minerals like Vitamin D3, K2 and Boron are necessary for optimal bone health.
 It is unfortunate that osteoporosis prevention has been simplified to “take calcium supplements” or “drink milk”.
 Calcium is the most abundant mineral in your body and is necessary for many functions.
 Magnesium is the fourth most abundant mineral.
 Calcium and magnesium work together like 2 sides of a coin.
-A natural medicine for osteoporosis should include all 13 vitamins and minerals for optimal bone health.
+A natural medicine for osteoporosis should include at least Magnesium, Vitamin D3, K2 and Boron.

 What causes Osteoporosis and bone loss?